FoolishTech/KillEmAll.NET/README.md

 KillEmAll.NET.exe does not run as Administrator by default, so it will fail to terminate any programs running as Administrator unless you run KillEmAll.NET.exe as Administrator.
 Some protected Windows processes will fail to terminate regardless; this behavior is normal.

+You may script KillEmAll.NET automatically using the '/auto' switch, e.g. "KillEmAll.NET.exe /auto"

 Requires .NET Framework 4.0